 By: Bart Mihailovich

-Close to 500 concerned citizens packed a public events center in Spokane Valley, Washington on Thursday evening taking part in a public hearing process for a proposed oil terminal on the west coast.
+Close to 500 concerned citizens packed a public events center in Spokane Valley, Washington on Thursday evening taking part in a public hearing process for a proposed crude oil shipping terminal on the west coast.
 Over 100 citizens spoke up for the environment, public safety, and the future of our planet and all of those who inhabit it.
 They strongly opposed the proposal and completely dominated the public testimony by roughly ten to one.
 The predominant rallying cry during the majority of the individual 2-minute testimonies was, “keep it in the ground”.

 The proposed Tesoro-Savage crude oil shipping terminal on the banks of the Columbia River in Vancouver, Washington, if approved as proposed, would handle an estimated 360,000 barrels of oil per day, which would make it the largest oil terminal on the West Coast.
 It would have roughly half the capacity of the somewhat recently denied Keystone XL pipeline; thus a massive pipeline on wheels.